 and have prevailed over you.

 Your feet have sunk in the mire,

 23 They will bring out all your wives and your children to the Chaldeans.
-You won’t escape from their hand, but will be taken by the hand of the king of Babylon.
+You will not escape from their hand, but will be taken by the hand of the king of Babylon.
 You will cause this city to be burned down.’ ”

-24 Then Zedekiah said to Jeremiah, “Let no man know of these words, and you won’t die.
-25 But if the princes hear that I have talked with you, and they come to you, and tell you, ‘Declare to us now what you have said to the king; don’t hide it from us, and we will not put you to death; also tell us what the king said to you;’ 26 then you shall tell them, ‘I presented my supplication before the king, that he would not cause me to return to Jonathan’s house, to die there.’ ”
+24 Then Zedekiah said to Jeremiah, “Let no man know of these words, and you will not die.
+25 But if the leaders hear that I have spoken with you, and they come to you and tell you, ‘Declare to us now what you have said to the king.
+Do not hide it from us, and we will not put you to death.
+Also tell us what the king said to you,’ 26 Then you shall tell them, ‘I presented my supplication before the king, that he would not make me return to Jonathan’s house, to die there.’ ”

 28 So Jeremiah stayed in the court of the guard until the day that Jerusalem was taken.

 1 Let as many as are bondservants under the yoke count their own masters worthy of all honor, that the name of the Lord and the doctrine not be blasphemed.
 2 Those who have believing masters, let them not despise them because they are brothers, but rather let them serve them, because those who partake of the benefit are believing and beloved.
 Teach and exhort these things.

 3 If anyone teaches a different doctrine and does not consent to sound words, the words of our Lord Jesus Christ and to the doctrine which is according to godliness, 4 he is conceited, knowing nothing, but obsessed with arguments, disputes, and word battles, from which come envy, strife, insulting, evil suspicions, 5 constant friction of people of corrupt minds and destitute of the truth, who suppose that godliness is a means of gain.
 Withdraw yourself from such.